GopalGavas/url-shortner-TS/readme.md

 ## 🤝 Contribution

-We welcome contributions to **SwiftMart**!
+We welcome contributions to **QuickURL**!
 If you'd like to contribute, please follow these steps:

 1. **Fork** the repository.

 2. Create a **new branch**:

    ```bash
    git checkout -b feature-name
    ```

 3. **Make your changes** and commit them:

    ```bash
    git commit -am 'Add feature'
    ```

 4. **Push** to the branch:

    ```bash
    git push origin feature-name
    ```

 5. **Create a new pull request** with a clear description of what changes you’ve made and why they are beneficial.

 ---